Jle1995/Sprint-Challenge--JavaScript/README.md

 5. Why do we need super() in an extended class?

-The "super()" binds the classes together and calls the parent constructor and its arguements.
+The "super()" binds the classes together, calls the parent constructor and its arguments.

 ## Project Set up